 There are risks involved with both establishing our own sales, marketing and distribution capabilities and with entering into arrangements with third parties to perform these services.
 We may not be successful in entering into arrangements with third parties to sell, market and distribute our products or may be unable to do so on terms that are most beneficial to us.
 We likely will have little control over such third parties, and any of them may fail to devote the necessary resources and attention to market, sell and distribute our products effectively.

-Our product revenues and our profitability, if any, under third-party collaboration, including our collaboration with Regeneron, distribution or other marketing arrangements may also be lower than if we were to sell, market and distribute a product ourselves.
+If a substantial number of independent distributors on whom we rely, or any significant independent distributor, were to cease to do business with us within a short period of time, our sales of products sold by such distributor or distributors could be adversely affected.
+In such a situation, we may need to seek alternative independent distributors.
+Because of the competition for their services, we may be unable to recruit additional qualified independent distributors to work with us.
+Our product revenues and our profitability, if any, under third-party collaboration including our collaboration with Regeneron, distribution or other marketing arrangements may also be lower than if we were to sell, market and distribute a product ourselves.
 On the other hand, recruiting and training a sales force is expensive and time-consuming and could delay any product launch.
 If the commercial launch of any product candidate for which we recruit a sales force and establish marketing capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.